Last Update: May 16, 2025

 The Horizon 7.8 AT Treadmill has fast speed and interval adjustments and convenient controls, making it ideal for interval training.

 The Horizon 7.8 AT Treadmill is a powerful running treadmill with a motor 4.0 HP motor.
-It has a large running surface, measuring 22” x 60”.
+It has a large running surface measuring 22” x 60”.
 This size and power of treadmill is great for stretching out those legs and running fast or taking it slower to settle in for the long haul.
 It has a standard speed range of 0 to 12 mph with a more generous incline range of 0 to 15%.
-It cannot decline, but it a 15% grade should be challenging for most users, particularly at a running speed.

 Horizon stands out from other powerful treadmills with its superior speed and incline adjustments.
-They are faster than the competition, making the 7.8 AT ideal for runners or walkers training with short intervals.
+The 7.8 AT is ideal for runners or walkers training with short intervals.
 This treadmill has spinning dials that exercisers can quickly spin to make speed adjustments on the fly.
-I have enjoyed using these Quick Dials, as they are placed pretty close to the arc of my natural arm swing, requiring very little deviation from my running form to use them.
+I have enjoyed using these Quick Dials, as they are pretty close to the arc of my natural arm swing, requiring minimal deviation from my running form to use them.

 + PROS